-Where there is a safeguarding concern the School will ensure the pupil's wishes and feelings are taken into account when determining what action to take and what services to provide.
-The School manages this by allowing pupils to express their view and give feedback where appropriate.
-The School will operate processes with the best interests of the pupil at heart.
+Where there is a safeguarding concern the College will ensure the pupil's wishes and feelings are taken into account when determining what action to take and what services to provide.
+The College manages this by allowing pupils to express their view and give feedback where appropriate.
+The College will operate processes with the best interests of the pupil at heart.

-Boarding School Issues
+Boarding Issues

-As a boarding school there are additional factors to consider with regards to safeguarding set out in the National Minimum Standards for Boarding Schools.
-For example, the School should be alert to inappropriate pupil relationships, initiation type behaviours and the potential for peer on peer abuse, particularly if there is a significant gender imbalance.
+As a boarding School there are additional factors to consider with regards to safeguarding set out in the National Minimum Standards for Boarding Schools.

+Mental Health Concerns and Safeguarding.